Ben Jonson, dramatist and poet, is the only person buried in an upright position in Westminster Abbey.

 Jonson always seemed to be poor, in spite of gifts from royalty, and he died in great poverty in August 1637 in a house near the Abbey.
 One story says that he begged "eighteen inches of square ground in Westminster Abbey" from King Charles I. Another story says that one day, being railed by the Dean of Westminster about being buried in Poets' Corner, the poet is said to have replied "I am too poor for that and no one will lay out funeral charges upon me.
 No, sir, six feet long by two feet wide is too much for me: two feet by two feet will do for all I want".
 "You shall have it" said the Dean.
 So Jonson was buried standing on his feet in the northern aisle of the Nave and not in Poets' Corner.
 At this period the design on the Nave floor included several lines of stones measuring eighteen inches square (the rest being in a lozenge pattern), to which Jonson was obviously referring in his conversation with the Dean.

 A monument to Jonson was erected in about 1723 by the Earl of Oxford and is in the eastern aisle of Poets' Corner.
 It includes a portrait medallion and the same inscription as on the gravestone (again shown as Johnson).
 At the base are three masks, linked by a ribbon through the eyes.
+At the top is a golden lamp, with the flame broken off.
 This was designed and signed by James Gibbs and attributed to the sculptor J.M.
 Rysbrack.
 It seems Jonson was to have had a monument erected by subscription soon after his death but the English Civil War intervened.

 A photograph of the stone and monument can be purchased from Westminster Abbey Library.

 Peter Cunningham: Handbook of London, 1850 (reprint 1978 p.536)